zouppen/mikrotik-sms/README.md

 ## Usage

-First, reate SSH key using `ssh-keygen` on the host you want to run this project.
+First, create SSH key using `ssh-keygen` on the host you want to run this project.
 Then, create a new user on Mikrotik and add the public SSH key to that user.
 See
 [MikroTik SSH documentation](https://help.mikrotik.com/docs/spaces/ROS/pages/132350014/SSH).
-Then run this tool (preferably in a systemd unit) by running:
+Then run this tool (preferably in a systemd unit).
+An example of how to invoke the whole shebang:

 ```sh
 stdbuf -oL ssh \